 - Meet with a Nursing Counselor and obtain the "Verification of Eligibility" package

-- Completed N144(N48) Dosage Calculations and N143(N145) Introduction and Preparation for Nursing (generic student only) at Compton College
+- Completed N144(N48) Dosage Calculations and N143(N145) Introduction and Preparation for Nursing (generic student only)

 - Provide proof of a valid social security or tax identification number to the nursing counselor prior to receiving a verification of eligibility documentation for admission consideration into the nursing program.

 To obtain an application, you will need to submit the "Verification of Eligibility"